The Account Settings page allows admins to manage their Checkr account and individual users to manage their account settings. Use this page to:

 - Support email: Enter the address that will be provided to candidates to contact you to supply evidence of rehabilitation or other context during the Adverse Action process.

-- Billing email: Enter the address that will be used by Checkr to contact you about invoices and other billing communication.
+- Billing email: Enter the address that will be used by Checkr to contact you about invoices and other billing communications.

-- Technical Contact: If your company uses the Checkr APIs for integration, enter your main point of contact for technical communications.
+- Technical Contact email: If your company uses the Checkr APIs for integration, enter your main point of contact for technical communications.
 Checkr will use this email address to contact you if there are any important issues or updates to the Checkr APIs.

-- Compliance Contact: Enter the main point of contact to communicate with Checkr about compliance issues or updates.
-Checkr will use this email address to inform you of updates to candidate disputes, or if changes have been made to background check reports.
+- Compliance Contact email: Enter the main point of contact to communicate with Checkr about compliance issues or updates.
+Checkr will use this email address to inform you of updates to candidate disputes, or if changes have been made to background check Reports.

 Adverse Action fallback

-If your Adverse Action email address is invalid, Checkr will attempt to notify you using the following sequence of email addresses defined in the Settings > Account Settings tab.
+If your Adverse Action email address is invalid, Checkr will attempt to notify you using the following sequence of email addresses defined in the Account Settings section of the Settings tab.

-- Account user’s email that initiated the Adverse Action to begin with.
+- User email for the account that initiated the Adverse Action

 If no email address exists at the account level, the email notifying your company that the Adverse Action email is undeliverable will be sent to the listed email address for ALL users on the Checkr account with admin permission level or above.

-Use the Email Preferences section to select the content and frequency of automated email notifications for the logged in user.
+Use the Your Email Preferences section in the Settings tab to select the content and frequency of your automated email notifications.
 This section of the page is available to all users within your Checkr account.